Maia-Everett/lintian.eu/_posts/2024-10-19-warcraft-retrospective-39.md

 Warcraft can be dark, but it's never *mean*, never cynical.
 This isn't Game of Thrones.
 So far, only Shadowlands was dumb enough to mess with this unwritten rule[^rule] by presenting an afterlife so bleak and so soul-crushing (literally and figuratively) that many people considered it horrible in its very conceit as a whole, even leaving aside the villain's machinations.
 Shadowlands was also, coincidentally, the worst-received expansion in WoW's history.

 Even when major characters die, it typically happens as a result of their own choices.
 Muradin died because he kept enabling Arthas despite clear signs of his slide into insanity.
-Uther died because he stayed to protect a doomed Lordaeron instead of fleeing west.
+Uther died because he stayed to protect a doomed Lordaeron.
 Grom Hellscream died in repentance for helping the Burning Legion enslave his people.
 Maiev died (maybe) as she lived, a hasty monomaniac focused on recapturing Illidan with no long-term plan.
 Garithos died because he was stupid enough to believe Sylvanas's promises.
 And Admiral Proudmoore died because he couldn't let old hatreds go.

 At the same time, however, Warcraft isn't a children's cartoon.